 Addison disease is a disorder of the adrenal glands.
 The adrenal glands sit on top of the kidneys and make important hormones.
 With Addison disease, the adrenal glands do not make enough of the hormones.
 The hormone cortisol is always affected but aldosterone may be low as well.
 Hormones affect systems throughout the body including blood pressure, metabolism, and the immune system.
 Addison disease may be: Primary addison disease—adrenal gland tissue can not make hormonesSecondary addison disease—other hormones that tell adrenal glands what to do are missing or low

 A severe complication of Addison's disease is the Addisonian or

 adrenal crisis.
 This is a life threatening crisis.

 Addison's occurs because of damage to the cortex.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may include: Extreme weakness, fatigueWeight lossNausea or vomiting
+Symptoms of addison disease may include: Extreme weakness, fatigueWeight lossNausea or vomiting

 or painDarkening of freckles, nipples, scars, skin creases, gums, mouth, nail beds, and vaginal lining

 depressionCognitive impairment or confusionCraving salty foodsAbdominal pain